IncredibleProgress/sweetheart.py/README.md

 python3 -m sweet --init
 ```

-Note that all resources are now located within the `/opt/sweetheart` directory.
-Have a look on it now could help you in the next steps for quicker understanding of what is doing sweetheart under the hood.
+Main resources are now located within the `/opt/sweetheart` directory.
+Have a look on it could help you in the next steps for quicker understanding of what is doing sweetheart under the hood.

 Now start a standalone welcome webapp to ensure that everything is working well.
 With the provided initial config the following command will work only on *Windows 10* with *Windows Terminal* and *Edge* installed.